Purohit1999/inventory_management/README.md

 ![Homepage](images/responsive.png)

 Welcome to the **Inventory Management System**!
 This application helps businesses efficiently manage their product inventory, including adding, updating, deleting, and uploading product data via CSV/Excel files.
+This application helps businesses efficiently manage their product inventory, including adding, updating, deleting, and uploading product data via CSV/Excel files.
+This document outlines the features and functionalities of the system, providing a comprehensive guide for users to navigate and utilize the application effectively.
 ### 🌐 Website

 Visit the live project [here](https://inventory-mgmt-system-8e7f20e57e43.herokuapp.com).

+### 1. Product Management
+Add Products: Users can easily add new products to the inventory by filling out a simple form with necessary details such as product name, description, price, and quantity.
+Update Products: Existing products can be updated to reflect changes in pricing, stock levels, or product descriptions.
+Delete Products: Users have the option to remove products from the inventory that are no longer available or needed.

+### 2. Bulk Upload
+CSV/Excel Upload: The system supports bulk uploading of product data through CSV or Excel files, allowing users to quickly populate the inventory with multiple products at once.
+This feature is particularly useful for businesses with large inventories.

+### 3. Inventory Tracking
+Real-time Updates: The system provides real-time updates on inventory levels, ensuring that users are always aware of stock availability.
+Low Stock Alerts: Users can set alerts for low stock levels, helping to prevent stockouts and ensuring that products are always available for customers.

+### 4. User-Friendly Interface
+Intuitive Design: The application features an easy-to-navigate interface that simplifies the inventory management process for users of all experience levels.
+Search and Filter Options: Users can quickly find products using search and filter options, making it easier to manage large inventories.

+### 5. Reporting and Analytics
+Sales Reports: The system generates detailed sales reports, providing insights into product performance and helping businesses make informed decisions.
+Inventory Reports: Users can access inventory reports to analyze stock levels, turnover rates, and other key metrics.

+### Getting Started :
+To get started with the Inventory Management System, users need to create an account and log in.
+Once logged in, users can access the dashboard where they can manage their inventory, upload product data, and generate reports.
 ---
 ## 📖 Table of Contents
 1. [🔍 Project Overview](#-project-overview)